-The Integrated Global Health Practicum is the second last course in York’s Specialized Honours (4-year) Global Health BA/BSc program.
+The Global Health Practicum is the second last course in York’s Specialized Honours (4-year) Global Health BA/BSc program.
 Designed to bridge theory and practice in a variety of health-related settings, the practicum is an 11 week (250 hour) research and practice based experience that is planned, supervised, and evaluated.
-Students are mentored and supported by qualified supervisors in the placement site as well as the course professor.
+Students are mentored and supported by qualified supervisors in the practicum site as well as the course professor.

-Practicum placements are organized, where possible, in accordance with the students’ chosen area of concentration, of which there are four: Global Health Promotion and Disease Prevention; Global Health and the Environment; Global Health Policy, Management, and Systems; and Global e-Health.
+Practicum sites are organized, where possible, in accordance with the students’ chosen area of concentration, of which there are four: Global Health Promotion and Disease Prevention; Global Health and the Environment; Global Health Policy, Management, and Systems; and Global e-Health.

 The practicum course is a unique opportunity for students to learn how to apply global health concepts, methods, and theory in health-related settings in Canada and globally.
 In addition, the practicum enables students to develop attributes needed for career development.